Are you looking for high-quality knitting books that will teach you interesting knitting techniques or give you lovely knitting patterns to work on?

-The following is a list of knitting books we’ve reviewed; you’ll find in-depth book reviews of each title posted on our website.
-Our reviews include a summary of the knitting projects included in each book, plus a list of the best things about each title and a list of things to be aware of before you buy each book.
+The following is a list of knitting books I’ve reviewed; you’ll find in-depth book reviews of each title posted on this website.
+My reviews include a summary of the knitting projects included in each book, plus a list of the best things about each title and a list of things to be aware of before you buy each book.

 Learn More About This Book: